wdemp/Youtube-AWS-SAA-Prep-Course-Notes-/Youtube AWS SAA.md

      - vey cost effective
      There are multiple levels of Retrievel; each with different prices and data delivery speeds.
-     -Standard Retrievel- very cost effective, very slow data speeds; typically between 3-5 hours
+     -Standard Retrievel- very cost effective, very slow data speeds; typically between 3-5 hours Expediated Retrieval: get the objects back in a few minutes and pay alot of money for the speed Infrequent Access: is both fast and cost effective.